 Outdoor Insulation on MEW O/H Network

-Eng.
-Fawaz Al Lanqawi – Director Under-Ground Cable and OHL Maintenance – states that MEW’s overhead system is insulated mainly using anti-fog type porcelain long rods.
-This applies to the entire 400 and 300 kV network and some 98% of the 132 and 33 kV systems, the balance being served by porcelain cap & pin strings.
+MEW’s overhead system is insulated mainly using anti-fog type porcelain long rods.
+This applies to the entire 400 and 300 kV network and some 98% of the 132 and 33 kV systems, the balance of which is porcelain cap & pin strings.

-To mitigate impact from deposition of contaminants as well as heavy wind loads, he explains that almost all lines in Kuwait are over-dimensioned, leading to unified specific creepage distances of as high as 65 and 63 mm/kV (according to the latest IEC 60815/TS) and to 320 kN and 230 kN minimum failing loads.
+To mitigate impact from deposition of contaminants as well as heavy wind loads, almost all lines in Kuwait are over-dimensioned.
+This has led to unified specific creepage distances of as high as 65 and 63 mm/kV (according to the latest IEC 60815/TS) and to 320 kN and 230 kN minimum failing loads.
 Coupling size for 400 and 300 kV tension & suspension insulators are 24 mm and 20 mm respectively.
-Tables 1 and 2 summarize circuit lengths as well as insulation and technical characteristics of long rod insulators being used on each system.
+Tables 1 and 2 summarize circuit lengths as well as the insulation and technical characteristics of long rod insulators used on each system.